q231950/the-stubborn-network/README.md

 }
 ```

-## UI Tests
+## 🕵🏽‍♂️ UI Tests

+UI Tests benefit from **The Stubborn Network**'s ability to easily record actual network requests and then play them back.
+This is done via the _persistent_ configuration and a `.recording` mode.
-In order to make use of **The Stubborn Network** in UI tests you need to configure your app to use the stubbed `URLSession` in its network layer when running tests.
-The UI tests on the other hand are required to inform **The Stubborn Network** which stubs to use for which test case.
+In order to record and playback stubs you need to
+- configure your app to use a stubbed `URLSession` in its network layer when running tests.
+- the tests on the other hand are required to inform **The Stubborn Network** which stubs to use for which test case

 ### App Configuration